hapaxe/fend/README.md

-# Front End Nanodegree Program
+# Front End landing Page submission

-Front End Nanodegree Content & Project Resources
+The code is in projects/landing-page.

 ## Table of Contents